lupi1995/zombie-attack/readme.txt

-build version at: dist folder
+NOTE: GAME RUN ON NODEJS ENVIRONMENT build version at folder: /dist

 --- how to run----

 open cmd and type: